50 Worst Health Mistakes You're Making

 Your blood pressure might be higher than you think.
 In 2018, the American Heart Association lowered the guidelines for healthy blood pressure from 140/90 (and 150/80 for those older than 65) to 130/80 for all adults.
 According to Harvard Medical School, that means 70 to 79 percent of men over 55 technically have hypertension.
 Over time, that can weaken the walls of blood vessels, increasing your risk of stroke, heart attack and dementia.

-Recommendation: To lower your risk, get your blood pressure checked soon—and regularly.
+The Remedy Rx: To lower your risk, get your blood pressure checked soon—and regularly.
 Follow a heart-healthy diet (including these foods), lose weight and stay active.

 You Don't Know Your Cholesterol Levels